 School immersion in Newfoundland | 12-18 years old | 1 semester to 1 academic year

-This programme is open to all students aged 12 to 18 who are very motivated and wish to have a unique and unforgettable experience abroad.
+Our high school program in the province of Newfoundland is designed for all students aged 12 to 18 who are motivated to have a unique and unforgettable experience in Canada.

 Why Canada?